ines-parreira/prototypes/KAIZEN.md

 import type {FooType} from 'foo'
 ```

-> You can find more info on this in the [documentation](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html)

--   Remove any existing cast like `(foo: Type)`
--   Remove any exact type like `{|foo: string|}`
--   Replace `?Type` with `Type | null | undefined`
--   Replace `$Keys<Foo>` with `keyof Foo`
--   Replace `$Values<Foo>` with `Foo[keyof Foo]`
--   Add missing parameters in function definitions such as `(Type) => void` becoming `(foo: Type) => void`

-4. TSC will most likely find some errors you'll have to fix. `yarn types`
+4. TSC will most likely find some errors you'll have to fix.
+You can look for these by running `yarn types`.

 #### Extra notes

--   Some external types have different names in Flow and TypeScript: `import type {Node} from 'react'` becomes `import type {ReactNode} from 'react'`
--   Some types brought by dependencies have to be defined through `@types` deps (eg `yarn add -D @types/react`)
+-   Some types brought by dependencies have to be defined through `@types` deps (eg `yarn add -D @types/react`).
--   TypeScript assumes that an unspecified extension is either `.ts` or `.tsx`, for importing a JavaScript file you'll need to use `.js` extension explicitly
+-   TypeScript assumes that an unspecified extension is either `.ts` or `.tsx`, for importing a JavaScript file you'll need to use `.js` extension explicitly.
--   And the opposite is also true, when importing TypeScript files in JavaScript we should explicitly add the extension `.ts` or `.tsx`
+-   Inversely, when importing TypeScript files in JavaScript we should explicitly add the extension `.ts` or `.tsx`.
--   For `index.js` files serving as export buffers you may find `export * from './types'`.
-These files should not be migrated as it allows Flow to access the types.
-Instead, consider having two separate `types.js` and `types.ts` files and export the JavaScript one like so: `export * from './types.js'` (notice the extension)
--   When importing some TypeScript from any JavaScript files, replace the path to the direct export instead.
+-   When importing some TypeScript from any JavaScript files, import from the path to the direct export instead of `index.ts` files.
 Otherwise the typechecker won't be able to infer the imported types.
 -   We are referencing constants with `const Object.freeze()`, thanks to TypeScript we are able to define `enum` properly.

 ```